Standard position for surfaces in link complements in arbitrary 3-manifolds: Decomposition of a link complement into chunks

 \subsection{Gluing}

-To obtain $Y- L$, each face of $\Pi_i^-$ should be glued to the corresponding face of $\Pi_i^+$.
+To obtain $Y- L$ from the chunks, each face of $\Pi_i^-$ should be glued to the corresponding face of $\Pi_i^+$.
 A face $F^-$ of $\Pi_i^-$ corresponds to a face $F^+$ of $\Pi_i^+$ if the same region of $\pi(L)$ gave rise to $F^-$ and $F^+$.
-The gluing is by the identity away from boundary components of the faces, i.e. away from the edges of the chunk(s).
+The gluing is by the identity away from boundary components of the faces, i.e.\ away from the edges of the chunk(s).
 In a neighborhood of a boundary component of the face, the gluing rotates the ideal edges by one notch either clockwise or counterclockwise, depending on whether the face is white or shaded.
-That is, an ideal edge in a white face will rotate to the next ideal edge of the same face in the clockwise direction for the gluing, and similarly for shaded faces in the counterclockwise direction.
+Namely, when viewing $\Pi_i^{\pm}$ from $Y-N(\Pi)$ near $\Pi_i^+$, an ideal edge in a white face will rotate to the next ideal edge of the same face in the clockwise direction for the gluing, and similarly for shaded faces in the counterclockwise direction.
 The arrows on the faces of the chunk in \reffig{ChunkDecomp1} indicate the gluing.

 Under the gluing, four interior edges glue to a single \emph{crossing arc} in $Y- L$.
 The crossing arc is identified to two edges each on $\Pi^-$ and $\Pi^+$, with the edges meeting as opposite edges at a vertex.
 This is illustrated in \reffig{CrossingArc}.